magento/merchdocs/src/cms/page-builder-add-content-products.md

 title: Add Products
 ---

-Use the Products content type to add a list of products to the stage.
+Use the Products content type to add a list of products to the stage, using either a grid or carousel layout.
 You also can use the [Add Content - Block]({% link cms/page-builder-add-content-block.md %}) tool to place the block, with product list, on the Page Builder stage.
 Or, you can add the product list directly to a row on a page.

 The following example shows how to add a product list to a block.
 A [widget]({% link cms/widgets.md %}) can then be used to place the block at a specific location on any page in your store.